twhiston/hk/README.md

 ## Generated Code

-All the commands are generated from the manifest.yml file using the code in the generator folder To generate the output simple run `go generate` in the root folder
+All the commands are generated from the manifest.yml file using the code in the generator folder To generate the output simply run `go generate` in the root folder

 ## TODO

 - Generate code for command tests
 - Cover everything else with tests
-- consolidate templates for verbs in to a single one
+- Consolidate templates for verbs in to a single one
-- today command that can give you the total of your day plus any running timers